Epidemic Sound is a great music resource that Freedom! offers Freedom! partners for free. Below are some of the most common question.

 Does my agreement through Freedom! cover my other channels that are not linked to the Freedom!
 And Epidemic Sound?

-The subscription payed for by Freedom! only covers channels within the network.
+The subscription payed for by Freedom! only covers channels that have an agreement with Freedom!

 What happens to existing uploaded videos with Epidemic Sound music if I leave Freedom!?

 All videos that are published with Epidemic Sound music during the term of the agreement can be made available forever, on YouTube, worldwide.
 When the agreement is terminated you are, however, no longer allowed to upload new videos with Epidemic Sound music that were downloaded when you previously had a subscription.
 Epidemic Sound uses YouTube’s Content ID to protect their customers and product.
 If you use their music without a subscription they will monetize your videos.

 Can I use tracks that were downloaded during my partnership in new videos published after leaving Freedom!?

 When the agreement with Freedom! is terminated you are no longer allowed to upload new videos with Epidemic Sound music that was downloaded when you previously had a subscription covered by Freedom!
 Epidemic Sound uses YouTube’s Content ID to protect their customers and product.
 If you use their music without a subscription they will monetize your videos.

 How should I credit Epidemic Sound for the music that has been used in my production?

 Please add the following in your video description and/or in your video credits: ‘Music by Epidemic Sound (http://www.epidemicsound.com)’